 Engines.
 All steamboats had two engines.
 Sidewheelers had one engine to drive each wheel independently.
 Sternwheelers had two engines installed on each side of the boat working together to drive the rear wheel.
 The single piston engines were rated by the inside diameter of the piston and the length of the stroke.
 For example, 18’s by 6 translated to an 18 inch diameter of the piston and a 6 foot length of movement of the piston in the cylinder.
 The engines were connected to the crank pin on the wheel by a long arm called a pitman.

 Boilers.
 The boilers were long, cylindrical, and small in diameter.
 Installed in batteries of two, some large boats had up to eight.
+The size of a boat was described by the number of boilers installed.
+Without reference to the length of breadth of beam, a riverman would described a vessel as “a two boiler boat” or “a four boiler boat”.
 Overhead the boilers were connected by a steam drum and underneath by a mud drum.
 The fire circulated over the firebox and up the tall stacks.
 The engines required high pressure.
 If sediment in the water became encrusted in the boiler or if the boilers were pushed to their limit for racing, they could easily blow.
 The most frightful danger of a deck passenger was an exploding boiler that would scald or kill everyone nearby.

 Tonnage Measurement.
 In 1789 Congress passed an act requiring import duties based on vessel tonnage.
 The formula developed was: